 Spinal decompression and traction

 Traction can help elongate the spine and alleviate compression.
-This is typically done with the assistance of a specially designed table or device for traction, which then applies gentle pulling forces to the spine.
+It typically involves a specially designed table or device that applies gentle pulling forces to the spine.

-This spinal stretch creates space between the vertebrae, which can alleviate pressure on nerves and discs.
+This spinal stretch creates space between the vertebrae, alleviating pressure on nerves and discs.
 The force and duration of the traction can vary depending on the individual’s condition and the type of equipment used.

 Consult a healthcare professional before spinal decompression or traction, as it may not suit everyone.